You May Also Like

 With the rapid expansion in the healthcare industry comes expanded interest in the various professions one can pursue there.
-Many positions may be familiar to you, such as nurse, doctor and even hospital administrator.
-Medical assistant, however, is not quite as clearly defined.
-This page attempts to clarify what a medical assistant is, exactly.
+Many positions may be familiar to you, such as nurse, doctor, and even hospital administrator.
+A medical assistant, however, is not quite as clearly defined.
+This page attempts to clarify what a medical assistant is.

 Types of Medical Assistants

 The job of an MA entails two broad areas, the clinical and the administrative.
 Many will spend their days balancing their time between the two parts of an office.
 Their mornings may be spent answering phones, but later in the day they might need to assist with a surgery or take over patient intake for the other MAs.

 There are also MAs that specialize in one area or the other.
 For instance, some might choose to pursue a license in ultrasound technology or another diagnostic tool.
 Others may be more drawn to the administrative side and work exclusively in billing, having mastered the insurance codes.